Plausible GMM: A Quasi-Bayesian Approach: Empirical Applications

 To implement PGMM, we must specify priors for the parameters $(\theta, \mu)$.
 We set the prior for $\theta$ as $\mathcal{N}(0, \text{diag}(100, 4, 64))$.
 We set the prior variances for the elements of $\theta$ via a loose argument based on economic intuition.
 For example, we know that the $X_t$ is measured on a 10-point scale with empirical 25th and 75th percentiles equal to 5.6 and 7.8, respectively, and an empirical range of $3.5$ to $10$.
 A coefficient of $\beta_X$ of approximately $.5$ would thus suggest moving from the 25th to 75th percentiles of $X_t$ is associated with around a one log unit change (around a 170\% change) in GDP, which seems economically quite large.
 We thus feel comfortable placing a relatively low prior probability on $\beta_X$ having a magnitude larger than 4.
 We use the same rationale for our choice of the prior over $\alpha$ and $\beta_W$.

 To specify the prior for $\mu$, we use reasoning based on the IV model.
-Specifically, we assume that model misspecification arises from the instrument(s) having a direct effect on the outcome.
+Specifically, we consider a benchmark where model misspecification arises from an omitted latent factor, $C_t$, that is correlated with the exogenous variables and may directly affect the outcome.
 That is, we consider an ``augmented'' model